 Biblical scholars have uncovered several additional scraps of papyrus from the same time period, which reveal startling details about Jesus’ married life.
 Turns out his wife was named Megan (Mary’s younger, prettier sister).
 They had two rambunctious kids, Trevor and Judy (I’m guessing named after her birthplace, Judea).

-The family’s home was a bit of a fixer-upper, with a peak-a-boo view of dirt, rocks and goats.
+The family’s home was a bit of a fixer-upper, with a peak-a-boo view of dirt and rocks.
 Tuesday was trash collection day.
 Jesus took Trevor to chariot racing practice on Thursdays (Jesus complained the coach never gave Trevor enough playing time) and took Judy to pottery class on Fridays – but only if they were done with their Old Testament recitation homework.
-The texts indicate they were strict parents, not letting their kids go on rock-throwing or goat petting play dates on school nights.
+The texts indicate they were strict parents, not letting their kids go on rock-throwing play dates on school nights.
 Megan was active in the Bethlehem Boosters Club, sometimes helping out as a camel crossing guard at their kids’ school, the Sea of Galilee Early Christian Academy.

 The authenticated texts portray Jesus as a doting husband – despite his annoying habit of conveniently forgetting to milk the goats unless Megan nagged him.
 And the ancient texts paint a picture of Jesus as an involved dad, telling his kids whimsical bedtime stories of walking on water and turning water into wine.
 He had quite the fanciful imagination.